OlegWock/raindrop-telegram-bot/README.md

 ## FAQ

-> Why not use OAuth?
+> **Why not use OAuth?**

 Yes, we don't use OAuth because (1) I'm lazy to implement it, it's too much hustle, (2) I'm not feeling comfortable disclosing IP of my personal server.

-> Hmmm, I'm not feeling safe using this bot...
-Won't you steal all my data?
+> **Hmmm, I'm not feeling safe using this bot...
+Won't you steal all my data?**

 I won't.
 However, I won't provide any guarantees that your data will be more safe on my server than anywhere else.
 In case of [suspected] compromising you can always revoke token.

-> Still not feeling safe.
-You can deploy different code and publish here some harmless code
+> **Still not feeling safe.
+You can deploy different malicious code than published here**

 Sure.
 That's main point of making this bot open source.
-I made code as much universal as I could, so you can deploy on your own server, check 'Deployment' section below.
+I made code as much universal as I could, so you can deploy on your own server without hustle, check 'Deployment' section below.

 ## Deployment